An unbiased approach to compressed sensing: Introduction

 \subsection{Background}

-We consider the classical compressed sensing problem of minimizing the cardinality $\card(x)$ of an approximate solution to an underdetermined equation system $Ax=b$, i.e. where $\varepsilon>0$ is some allowed tolerance of the error and $x_0$ lies in $\R^n$ or $\C^n$.
-Problem \eqref{l0prob} is NP-hard \cite{natarajan1995sparse} and a popular approach, commonly referred to as ``compressed sensing'', is to replace $\card(x)$ with the convex function $\|x\|_1$, i.e. This method goes back (at least) to the 70's (see the introduction of \cite{candes2008enhancing} for a nice historical overview) but received increasing attention in the late 90's due to the work by Chen, Donoho and Saunders \cite{chen2001atomic} on what they called basis pursuit, which amounts to solving
+We consider the classical compressed sensing problem of minimizing the cardinality $\card(x)=\|x\|_0$ of an approximate solution to an underdetermined equation system $Ax=b$, i.e. where $\eta>0$ is some allowed tolerance of the error and $x_0$ lies in $\R^n$ or $\C^n$.
+Problem \eqref{l0prob} is NP-hard \cite{natarajan1995sparse} and a popular approach is to replace $\card(x)$ with the convex function $\|x\|_1$, i.e. This method goes back (at least) to the 70's (see the introduction of \cite{candes2008enhancing} for a nice historical overview) but received increasing attention in the late 90's due to the work by Chen, Donoho and Saunders \cite{chen2001atomic} on what they called \emph{basis pursuit}, which amounts to solving

-for a suitable choice of parameter $\lambda$ (playing the role of $\varepsilon$ in the $\ell^1$-version of \eqref{l0prob}).
-In fact, \eqref{l1probdual} is the dual problem of \eqref{l1prob} in the sense that for each $\varepsilon$ there is a $\lambda$ such that the solution of \eqref{l1prob} and \eqref{l1probdual} coincides.
-The method received massive attention after the works of Cand\`{e}s and coworkers in the early 2000, and the term compressed sensing was coined.
-In \cite{candes2006stable}, Cand\`{e}s, Romberg and Tao proved the surprising result that, given a sparse vector $x_0$ and a measurement
+for a suitable choice of parameter $\lambda$, playing the role of $\eta$ in \eqref{l1prob}.
+In fact, \eqref{l1probdual} is the dual problem of \eqref{l1prob} in the sense that for each $\eta$ there is a $\lambda$ such that the solution of \eqref{l1prob} and \eqref{l1probdual} coincides.
+The method received massive attention after the works of Donoho, Cand\'{e}s and coworkers in the early 2000, and the term compressed sensing was coined.
+In \cite{candes2006stable}, Cand\'{e}s, Romberg and Tao proved the surprising result that, given a $k$-sparse vector $x_0$ and a measurement

-where $\ep$ is Gaussian noise, solving \eqref{l1prob} yields (for a suitable choice of $\varepsilon$) a vector $\hat x$ that satisfies where $C_K$ is a constant.
+where $\ep$ is Gaussian noise, solving \eqref{l1prob} yields (for a suitable choice of $\eta$) a vector $\hat x$ that satisfies where $C_k$ is a constant.
 Arguing that it is impossible to beat a linear dependence on the noise (even knowing the true support of $x_0$ a priori), the estimate \eqref{crt} led the authors to conclude that ``no other method can significantly outperform this''.
-The result holds given certain assumptions on the matrix $A$, related to the restricted isometry properties of $A$, which in a separate publication (Theorem 1.6, \cite{candes2005decoding}) was shown to hold with ``overwhelming probability''.
-The result is indeed surprising, in Figure \ref{S22card} we display the one-dimensional counterparts of $\card (x)$ and $\|x\|_1$, demonstrating that $\card(x)$ and $\|x\|_1$ are indeed quite different functionals.
+The result holds given certain assumptions on the matrix $A$, related to the Restricted Isometry Property (RIP) of $A$, which in a separate publication (Theorem 1.5, \cite{candes2005decoding}) was shown to hold with ``overwhelming probability''.